Red Solstice 2: Survivors

 Red Solstice 2: Survivors is a real-time tactical video game developed by Ironward Games and published by 505 Games.
-It was released on 17 June 2021 for the PC platform.
+It was released on June 17, 2021 for the PC platform.
 It is a direct sequel to the 2015 game The Red Solstice.
+On January 23, 2025, the game was released on consoles under Ultimate Edition, bundled with its downloadable content.

 Gameplay

 The game is described as a tactical shooter from an isometric perspective in cramped corridors.
 It features 15 main missions and over 20 side missions.

+Reception

+Red Solstice 2: Survivors received mixed reviews.
+On Metacritic, the Windows version of the game holds a score of 65/100 based on 17 reviews.